Family Man and Personal Life

 The Wilberfoss family moved from the village of Wilberfoss, near York, to Beverley in the mid-sixteenth century.
-William’s grandfather, also called William, moved from Beverley to Hull in the late seventeenth century and changed the spelling to Wilberforce.
+William’s grandfather, also called William, moved from Beverley to Hull in the late seventeenth century and changed the spelling of the family name to Wilberforce.

 The Wilberforce family were merchants by trade.
-William (William Wilberforce's grandfather) had been an apprentice to John Thornton, the merchant who had previously owned 25 High Street ( Wilberforce House) and bought the house after John Thornton’s death.
+William's grandfather had been an apprentice to John Thornton, a merchant, and bought Thornton’s house, 25 High Street, after his death.
 The Wilberforce family were involved in importing goods and timber form Latvia and Russia, and iron ore from Sweden.
-They also exported a whole variety of Yorkshire produce including Sheffield Steel Cutlery.
-William’s father, Robert, was a partner in the business.
+They also exported a whole variety of Yorkshire produce, including Sheffield steel cutlery.

 The Wilberforce Family

-Wilberforce’s eldest son was born in 1798 and was also called William.
-Wilberforce's second son, Robert Issac, was born in 1802 and went on to become Archdeacon of the East Riding.
-William’s third son, Samuel, was born in 1807.
-He was also a very religious man and a great public speaker.
-He later became Bishop of Oxford and was a member of the House of Lords.
-Wilberforce's youngest son, Henry William, was also born in 1807.
-He also followed a career in the church and became a Reverend.
-Elizabeth was born in 1799, but died in 1821, aged 32.
-The younger, Elizabeth, was born in 1801.
+Wilberforce’s eldest son, another William, was born in 1798.
+His second son, Robert Issac, was born in 1802 and went on to become Archdeacon of the East Riding.
+Samuel, born in 1807, was also a very religious man and a great public speaker.
+He became Bishop of Oxford and was a member of the House of Lords.
+Wilberforce's youngest son, Henry William, also born in 1807, followed a career in the Church.

-Wilberforce often found himself split between his personal beliefs and loyalty to his friends and family, especially when in 1827, Wilberforce’s youngest daughter, Elizabeth, fell in love with Charles Pinney.
+Wilberforce often found himself split between his personal beliefs and loyalty to his friends and family, especially when in 1827, his youngest daughter, Elizabeth, fell in love with Charles Pinney.
 The Pinney family were Bristol merchants whose wealth came from slavery.
-Wilberforce agonised over whether or not to allow his daughter to marry into a family that was associated with slavery.
-Following many letters between the Pinney family and Wilberforce, Wilberforce decided to take Elizabeth away from Bath.
-She later married Reverend J James.
+Wilberforce agonised over whether or not to allow his daughter to marry into a family associated with slavery.
+Following many letters between the Pinney family and Wilberforce, Wilberforce decided to separate the couple.
+Elizabeth later married Reverend J. James.

-Throughout his life, Wilberforce wrote many letters and also kept a daily journal or diary.
-Many of the letters he wrote were to his family and friends and his diary contains his thoughts and feelings on his personal and political life.
+Throughout his life, Wilberforce wrote many letters and also kept a diary, discussing his thoughts and feelings about his personal and political life.